SoftwareAG/cumulocity-self-service-certification/vendor-requirements-OptionalCapabilities.md

 ### c8y_SupportedOperations

-The fragment `c8y_SupportedOperations` is used to identify which operations (and hence certifiable [optional modules](#optional-modules)) are supported by the device.
+The fragment `c8y_SupportedOperations` is used to identify which operations (and hence certifiable [Optional Capabilities](#optional-capabilities)) are supported by the device.
 This fragment is optional.
-If not present, no optional modules will be certified.
+If not present, no Optional Capabilities will be certified.

 | Fragment                  | Mandatory |
 | ------------------------- | --------- |